Fast facts

 If a bank suspects an account is being used for criminal purposes of any kind it will report the activity and close the account.

-Banks with foreign branches or foreign subsidiaries must implement a compliance program to detect money laundering and terrorist financing similar to what is required here in Canada.
+Canadian banks with foreign subsidiaries or foreign branches must implement a compliance program to detect money laundering and terrorist financing similar to what is required here in Canada.
 Banks use their Canadian anti-money laundering regime as a baseline and then overlay local regulations, policies, and procedures to ensure they are compliant with the laws of the jurisdictions in which they operate.

 Compliance regimes are supervised by senior management at the banks as well as by committees of the banks’ Boards of Directors, which are appointed to oversee risk management and regulatory compliance with tax laws, securities laws, and other rules imposed by banking supervisors.